tomwechsler/Microsoft_365_Enterprise_Mobility_Security/Hunting_Defender_for_endpoint/Links.md

-# Links from the Microsoft documentation
+# Links from the Microsoft documentation!

 **Proactively hunt for threats with advanced hunting in Microsoft 365 Defender**
 https://learn.microsoft.com/en-us/microsoft-365/security/defender/advanced-hunting-overview